Self-Cloning Marmorkreb Crayfish (Procambarus fallax cf. virginalis) - Tank-Raised!

 The Self-Cloning Marmorkreb Crayfish (Procambarus fallax cf. virginalis, although this is a temporary species name at best) is an incredible anomaly of biology.
-It is an all-female mutation that continually produces its own fertilized eggs that develop into exact clones of the mother.
+It is an all-female mutation that continually produces its own fertilized eggs, which develop into exact clones of the mother.
 In fact, many of our specimens continually reproduce in our tanks at our facility!
 This crayfish was reportedly discovered in a German pet shop, but little is known about its natural origins.
 Many people believe it to be some sort of mutation of the true Marbled Crayfish (Procambarus fallax) or possibly a mutated hybrid of a Procambarus species and another unrelated crayfish.

 Though most crayfish are often reclusive by nature, this particular crayfish is very active by comparison and spends plenty of time exploring the floor of the aquarium in search of food.
 The Self-Cloning Marmorkreb Crayfish is an omnivorous scavenger and will eat most any meaty or plant-based foods.
 This crayfish should not be kept with ornamental live plants as it will eat them at a surprising rate.

 As it reaches adulthood, the Self-Cloning Marmorkreb Crayfish may become relatively territorial, so it may behave aggressively towards other animals in the tank.
 It is important that ample hiding places such as rockwork, driftwood, or PVC pipes be provided.
 This is even more crucial when housing multiple crayfish in the same tank.
 Due to the size and waste production of this crayfish, a minimum 30-gallon, well-filtered aquarium is necessary for one adult.
 A larger aquarium can house multiple adults of similar size.
 Extra space should be considered since Marmorkrebs will continually produce clones.